marcglasberg/asyncredux.com/react/basics/store-and-state.md

 As shown above, your state can be composed of both plain JavaScript (or TypeScript) objects, or ES6 classes.
 Feel free to use the one you prefer.

-I personally prefer using ES6 classes as state, because I find them very readable, easy to use, and they make it trivial to create and change **immutable state**, which is a requirement for Async Redux.

 All examples in this documentation use ES6 classes as state, but keep in mind that Async Redux works just as well with plain JavaScript objects.

+I personally prefer using ES6 classes as state, because I find them very readable, easy to use, and they make it trivial to create and change **immutable state**, without the need for libraries like [Immer](https://www.npmjs.com/package/immer).

 ## Immutable state